Public-domain software: Public-domain-like licenses

 While real public domain makes software licenses unnecessary, as no owner/author is required to grant permission ("Permission culture"), there are licenses that grant public-domain-like rights.
 There is no universally agreed-upon license, but there are multiple licenses that aim to release source code into the public domain.

 In 2000 the WTFPL was released as a public-domain-like license/waiver/anti-copyright notice.
-In 2009 the Creative Commons released the CC0, which was created for compatibility with various law domains (e.g. civil law of continental Europe) where dedicating to public domain is problematic.
-This is achieved by a public domain waiver statement and a fallback all-permissive license, in case the waiver is not possible.
 The Unlicense, published around 2010, has a focus on an anti-copyright message.
 The Unlicense offers a public domain waiver text with a fallback public-domain-like license inspired by permissive licenses but without attribution clause.
 In 2015, GitHub reported that of the approximately 5.1 million licensed projects it hosted, almost 2% used the Unlicense.
 Another popular option is the Zero Clause BSD license, released in 2006 and aimed at software.
 In 2020 the MIT No Attribution (MIT-0) license was approved by the Open Source Initiative, forming another option for a public-domain-equivalent license.

-As result, such licensed public-domain software has all the four freedoms but is not hampered by the complexities of attribution (restriction of permissive licensed software) or license compatibility (issue with copyleft licensed software).
+Creative Commons licenses are not designed for software, and Creative Commons has always discouraged their use for software.
+The Creative Commons released the CC0 public domain dedication in 2009.
+It was crafted for compatibility with various law domains (e.g. civil law of continental Europe) where dedicating to public domain is problematic.
+This is achieved by a public domain waiver statement and a fallback all-permissive license, in case the waiver is not possible.
+The license was considered but not approved by the Open Source Initiative.
+The Free Software Foundation and the Open Source Initiative do not recommend the usage of this license for software due to inclusion of a clause expressly stating it does not grant patent licenses.
+A 2018 conference paper asserted that "software released under CC0 is not open-source software."